No-resonance conditions, random matrices, and quantum chaotic models: Spectral statistics for a quantum chaotic Hamiltonian

 One further test we can perform is to test the actual average value of $r$ we observe in the ratio distribution. $\langle r \rangle = 2\ln 2 - 1 \approx 0.38629436112$ for Poisson systems and $\langle r \rangle = 4-2\sqrt{3} \approx 0.535898384$ for the GOE.
 Testing this quantity allows us to clearly observe convergence to the predictions of random matrix theory as a function of system size.
-We see this test in Fig. \ref{fig:ratioconverg}.
+We see this displayed in Fig. \ref{fig:ratioconverg}.
 In the right panel we see the test for $q=2$ which reveals a strong convergence in agreement with the Poisson predictions.
 The data at $L = 22$ gives $\langle r\rangle = 0.386294325894$, which confirms seven decimal points of convergence.
-Therefore, from the perspective of short range correlations in the spectrum we conclude that $\hat{H}_2$ obeys Poisson statistics, and importantly, that the $q=2$ case experiences level-attraction.
+Therefore, from the perspective of short range correlations in the spectrum we conclude that $\hat{H}_2$ obeys Poisson statistics.

-In appendix \ref{sec:q34}, we demonstrate that this level-attraction persists for higher values of $q$ and speculate that for all $q>1$ the spectrum must experience level-attraction.
 In appendix \ref{sec:RMTq23} we repeat our numerical studies but for random matrices, showing that our results from a quantum chaotic Hamiltonian agree with the results of RMT.
 Importantly our tests here are local tests on the spectrum.
-It is an open question if the symmetry resolved Hamiltonian $\hat{H}_2$ will still obey Poisson statistics for more complex tests such as investigating the spectral form factor \cite{bertini2021random,chan2018}.
-We leave this question to future work.
-An important observation from this work is that when studying $q>1$ we never find cases where the spectral statistics aren't Poisson.
-In some models such as the tight binding model for free fermions we expect $p(s)$ to be a delta function in the the thermodynamic limit.
-Crucially, this implies the $q$ no resonance condition is robustly violated for free fermions.
-We do not observe any such behavior in the spectral statistics for $q>1$ when starting with a chaotic Hamiltonian implying violations should be rare or non-existent.
+It is an open question if the symmetry resolved Hamiltonian $\hat{H}_2$ will still obey Poisson statistics for more complex tests such as investigating the spectral form factor \cite{bertini2021random,chan2018}.The non-symmetry resolved Hamiltonian corresponding to the $q$ no-resonance condition will not demonstrate Poisson statistics.
+This follows from the $q = 2$ case corresponding to the second moment of the spectral form factor for the GOE, which has a quadratic ramp \cite{mehta2004random}.
+We leave investigation of the spectral form factor to future work.
+An important observation from this work is that when studying $q>1$ cases are never found where the spectral statistics are not Poisson.
+We conjecture that for $q>4$ the Poisson statistics persist, marking a stark contrast to the single particle $q$ no-resonance condition where, for typically studied models the condition is robustly violated \cite{riddell2024generic}.